 The Way Back Support Service provides follow-up after a suicide attempt.

-Pilot locations in Blacktown and Coffs Harbour provide high-level support to children and young people.
+Pilot locations in Blacktown, Coffs Harbour, Bankstown, and Tamworth provide high-level support to children and young people.

 This service provides family, friends and communities with support after a suicide.